 They couldn't do it.

-The Obamacare mandate is dead, corporate tax cuts, repatriation, energy independence.
+Corporate tax cuts, repatriation, energy independence.

-I think we're looking at millions of high paying career jobs and the added bonus that we Produce the lifeblood of our economy, our own energy, and we can even export some.
+I think we're looking at millions of high-paying career jobs and the added bonus that we produce the lifeblood of our economy, our own energy, and we can even export some.

-And and here's what I don't understand.
+And here's what I don't understand.

-Jimmy Carter failed spectacularly with his liberal policies as president, it paved the way for Reagan.
+Jimmy Carter failed spectacularly with his liberal policies as president.

-Now we're we see a reversal.
+Now we see a reversal.

 We always keep experimenting with something we know is ultimately going to fail.

-Well, I think part of that's because you've got you've had a very narrow balance of power, uh, really beginning with uh George H. W. Bush uh breaking his word on no new taxes, uh, which which in many ways uh broke the morale of the conservative movement.
+Well, I think part of that's because you've had a very narrow balance of power, really beginning with George H.W.
+Bush breaking his word on no new taxes, which in many ways broke the morale of the conservative movement.

 And from that point to here, you've had this constant back and forth in a country which is very narrowly divided.

-He ran at the time as a guy who was a common sense mainstream, you know, we can get this done together.
+He ran at the time as a guy who was a common sense, mainstream, you know, we can get this done together.

-You get you'll get to keep your doctor, you get to keep your insurance company.
+You get to keep your insurance company.

 Let me move on.

-Uh we are hearing both from General Kelly and the president last night that he wants to release and be transparent and release the memo from the House Intel Committee.
+We are hearing both from General Kelly and the president last night that he wants to release and be transparent and release the memo from the House Intel Committee.

-The you know, it's very interesting if you look at the history of how this memo came into place.
+It's very interesting if you look at the history of how this memo came into place.

 The House Intelligence Committee had requested documents from the DOJ, and then up to the last hour, the DOJ was unwilling to hand them over.